aws-samples/amazon-ecs-fargate-consul-connect-example/cdk/README.md

 # Example CDK implementation - Amazon ECS on AWS Fargate with Consul Connect service mesh

 In this example we'll configure one Consul server in VPC with TLS and gossip encryption enabled.
-Using AWS CDK, we'll create and deploy the application stack that will launch ECS cluster with sample `greeter` application connected to Consul service mesh.
+Using [AWS CDK ECS service extension for Consul](https://github.com/aws-ia/ecs-consul-mesh-extension), we'll create and deploy the application stack that will launch ECS cluster with sample `greeter` application connected to Consul service mesh.

-## Requirements:
+## Pre-requisites:
-* AWS CLI with valid AWS account credentials configured
+* AWS CLI with valid AWS account credentials configured.
+* The AWS CDK uses Node.js (>= 10.13.0, except for versions 13.0.0 - 13.6.0).
+A version in active long-term support (14.x at this writing) is recommended.
+* We highly recommend to use an IDE that supports code-completion and syntax highlighting, i.e. VSCode, AWS Cloud9, Atom, etc.
+* AWS CDK Toolkit, you can install it via: `npm install -g aws-cdk`

 ## Step 1 - Create the VPC and Consul server